 During the normal course of business, the Company is exposed to foreign currency exchange risk and interest rate risk.
 To manage risks associated with foreign currency exchange and interest rates, the Company makes limited use of derivative financial instruments.
 Derivatives are financial instruments that derive their value from one or more underlying financial instruments.
 As a matter of policy, the Company's derivative instruments are entered into for periods consistent with the related underlying exposures and do not constitute positions that are independent of those exposures.
 In addition, the Company does not enter into derivative contracts for trading or speculative purposes, and the Company was not a party to any leveraged derivative instrument.
 The notional amounts of derivatives do not represent actual amounts exchanged by the parties to the instrument, and thus, are not a measure of exposure to the Company through its use of derivatives.
-Additionally, the Company enters into derivative agreements only with highly rated counterparties and does not expect to incur any losses resulting from nonperformance by other parties.
+Additionally, the Company enters into derivative agreements only with highly rated counterparties and does not expect to incur any losses resulting from non-performance by other parties.

 Foreign Currency Exposure - The Company has international operations and during the normal course of business is exposed to foreign currency exchange risks as a result of transactions that are denominated in currencies other than the United States dollar.
-During fiscal 2003 and fiscal 2002, the Company utilized foreign currency forward contracts to manage the volatility of certain intercompany financing transactions and other transactions that are denominated in foreign currencies.
-These contracts did not meet specific hedge accounting requirements and corresponding gains and losses on these contracts were included in selling, general, and administrative expenses in the Company's consolidated statements of operations.
+During fiscal 2003 and fiscal 2002, the Company utilized foreign currency forward contracts to manage the volatility of certain intercompany financing transactions and other transactions that are denominated in foreign currency forward contracts to manage the volatility of certain intercompany financing transactions and other transactions that are denominated in foreign currency forward contracts so these contracts were included in selling, general, and administrative expenses in the Company's consolidated statements of operations.
 As of August 31, 2003, all of the Company's foreign currency forward contracts were settled.
-The Company's use of foreign currency forward contracts during fiscal years 2003, 2002, and 2001 resulted in net losses totaling \$0.5 million and \$0.3 million, and a net gain of \$0.2 million for those respective periods.
+The Company's use of foreign currency forward contracts during fiscal years 2003, 2002, and 2001 resulted in net losses totaling \$0.5 million, and a net gain of \$0.2 million for those respective periods.